ericjanto/personal-blog/content/posts/articles/2020-07-12-euso-project.md

 - [x] RSS feed
 - [x] Easily editable

 **Payments**: I was initially planning on integrating [stripe]() in combination with [ticketsale]() in my codebase which seemed to be quite uncomplicated given [this Gatsby plugin]().
-After looking at their pricing, I postponed this feature, supposing that it's simply not worth it for us selling tickets online.
+After looking at their pricing, I postponed this feature, supposing that it's simply not worth it for us to sell tickets online.
 A sad thing since I was looking forward to working myself into the whole stripe technology.

 **Live-streaming**: Another feature which I decided to postpone for now.
 YouTube offers great live-streaming technology + it's for free.
 The only reasons to have live-streams on this website would be: